spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 # Deploy a Cluster

-Palette is designed to help you create and manage Kubernetes clusters in any environment with minimal overhead.
-Palette makes this possible for application authors and system administrators that want to deploy a containerized application to a Kubernetes environment.
+Palette helps you create and manage Kubernetes clusters in various cloud environments with minimal overhead.

-Palette's [*Cluster Profile*](/clusters) component allows you to customize the cluster infrastructure stack you prefer in a declarative and reusable manner.
-Palette uses a cluster profile when creating a host cluster.
-The cluster profile is combined with infrastructure configurations such as cluster size and placement configuration to create a final manifest to provision a host cluster based on your preferred infrastructure provider
+Palette offers profile-based management for Kubernetes, enabling consistency, repeatability, and operational efficiency across multiple clusters.
+A [cluster profile](/cluster-profiles) allows you to define the cluster infrastructure stack you prefer in a declarative and reusable manner.
+It allows you to define *customizable*  infrastructure stacks using desired Operating System (OS), Kubernetes, Container Network Interfaces (CNI), Container Storage Interfaces (CSI), and additional add-on application layers.

+After defining a cluster profile, you can provide the cloud environment details, the control plane, and worker node configurations to deploy a host cluster.

 This tutorial will teach you how to deploy a host cluster with Palette by using the following public cloud providers - Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
-You can deploy the cluster from the Palette console or use Infrastructure as Code (IaC) through Terraform.
-You will learn about *Cluster Mode*, *and Cluster Profiles*, and learn how both components enable you to deploy applications to Kubernetes quickly with minimal effort but with a high degree of customization.
+You can deploy a cluster using either Palette or Terraform.
+You will learn about *Cluster Mode* and *Cluster Profiles* and how these components enable you to deploy applications to Kubernetes quickly with minimal effort but with high customization.

 # Architecture